TinManTex/InfiniteHeaven/vscode.md

 IH > Debug menu > Vscode Menu:
-"Commands to generate files to support using vscode with a mgsv project." debug_WriteVscodeHintOnPostLoad - "Runs WriteVscodeHint on PostAllModulesLoad" WriteVscodeHint - "Writes GameDir/mod/vscode/vscode_hint-mod.lua,vscode_hint-base_game.lua , writes a hint files for vscode lua language server extension of mod lua files loaded." debug_WriteVarsOnSave - "Runs WriteVars on IH save (which includes close IH menu)" WriteVars - "Writes vars, svars, gvars, mvars to GameDir/mod/vscode/, for manual perusal or use with vscode"
+"Commands to generate files to support using vscode with a mgsv project." debug_WriteVscodeHintOnTitle="Runs WriteVscodeHint when loading has reached Title" WriteVscodeHint - "Writes GameDir/mod/vscode/vscode_hint-mod.lua,vscode_hint-base_game.lua , writes a hint files for vscode lua language server extension of mod lua files loaded." debug_WriteVarsOnSave - "Runs WriteVars on IH save (which includes close IH menu)" WriteVars - "Writes vars, svars, gvars, mvars to GameDir/mod/vscode/, for manual perusal or use with vscode"